 How our business works

-We do this by bringing together a wide range of products from different vendors for our customers and by providing our vendors with cost effective access to these customers.
+We do this by bringing together a wide range of products that our customers need and providing our vendors with access to these customers cost effectively.

 Business and management structure

-The Group’s business falls into six geographic regions – the United States, Canada, United Kingdom, France, the Nordics and Central Europe.
+The Group’s business falls into six geographic regions – the United States, Canada, United Kingdom, Nordic region, France and Central Europe.

 Revenue split by region

 Within each geography the Group operates a number of distinct business units with strong trading identities, including many with market leading positions in their local markets.

 The Group has strong management teams in each region.
 Business units report on operational performance and strategic progress through regular performance review meetings with senior executives.